buildtesters/buildtest/docs/buildspecs/buildspec_overview.rst

 Specify Regular Expression on arbitrary filenames
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the previous example, we applied regular expression on output or error file.
-However, you may want to apply
+In the previous example, we applied :ref:`regular expression on output or error file <regex>`; however, you may want to apply
 regular expression on arbitrary files.
 This can be done by specifying ``file_regex`` property.
 The ``file_regex`` property is
 an array of assertions, where each assertion must have ``filename`` and ``exp`` property.
 The ``filename`` property is the path
 to filename and ``exp`` is the regular expression you want to apply.